JoinUs4Health/Organisation/technical/platform/pages/terms-of-use_en.md

 Furthermore, we do not post contents, which do not comply with the data privacy, data protection and legal regulations.

 # Using other peoples work
-Do not upload or use any work you do not own and you have no license for.
+Do not upload or use any work you do not own, and you have no license for, also do not use images directly from any search engine.
-If you use other peoples work, the license and the license holder must be provided as well.
-Also please provide the source as reference.
+If you use other people's work, the license and the license holder must be provided, as well as the source as reference.

-Do not use Images directly from any search engine.

 Check, if the license complies with our standards.
-Usually you want to have a free license as [Creative Commons](https://creativecommons.org/), [GPL](https://www.gnu.org/licenses/gpl.html) or [Public Domain](https://en.wikipedia.org/wiki/Public_domain) for example.
+Please use a free license for your uploads, as [Creative Commons](https://creativecommons.org/), [GPL](https://www.gnu.org/licenses/gpl.html) or [Public Domain](https://en.wikipedia.org/wiki/Public_domain) for example.
 In case of doubt, please contact us (`contact@joinus4health.eu`).

 # Implementation of these rules